EXPLAIN

 option for EXPLAIN

-, Firebolt also executes the query and collects detailed metrics about each operator, such as how much time is spent on the operator, and how much data it processes.
+, Firebolt also collects detailed metrics about each operator during query runtime, including the amount of time spent on the operator, and how much data it processes.

 Syntax